SeriphT/Portfolio/TextAdventure/README.md

 #Text Adventure

-Made by Sabastian Taton and logan Shelly
+Made by Sabastian Taton and Logan Shelly

 A simple text game that uses statistics from Dungeons and Dragons for its weapons and monsters
-actions:
+Actions:

 Look
 Examine
 Attack